pkovarynng/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image.
+The thresholding steps can be found in the `p2.py` file at lines 105 through 202.
+There are individual functions for each thresholding method and there is the function `get_binary_image()` that calls the others and combines their result into a single binary image.

+Here's an example of my output for this step.

 ![alt text][image3]